Morning, Thursday, 12th December 2019

 THIS EVENT IS CPD CERTIFIED

-This seminar focuses on key issues for the workforce and leadership in health and social care, and next steps for moving forward with the Interim NHS People Plan.
+This conference focuses on key issues for the workforce and leadership in health and social care, and next steps for moving forward with the Interim NHS People Plan.

-The seminar will be an opportunity to assess the potential of the plan in addressing concerns around long term staffing arrangements - as well as priorities for recruitment, retention and future funding arrangements for workforce investment.
+It will be an opportunity to assess the potential of the Plan in addressing concerns around long-term staffing arrangements - as well as priorities for recruitment, retention and workforce investment.

-- Supporting leaders and developing the health and social care workforce - with Anita Charlesworth, Director of Research and Economics, The Health Foundation
+- Supporting leaders and developing the health and social care workforce - with Anita Charlesworth, Director of Research and Economics, The Health Foundation; and